 This morning, make the most of our Local Guide’s inside knowledge with an optional guided tour of the Vatican Museums, including the Sistine Chapel and St. Peter’s Basilica.
-Then check out Rome’s imperial glory by visiting the Colosseum and Roman Forum.

 Take off into the city and absorb the atmosphere, as Vespas flash past timeworn monuments that are surrounded by fountains, pizzerias, cafés and bars.
-Before you hit the shops, let your Tour Manager point you in the right direction with some tips on the best buys.
+Before you hit the shops, let your Trip Manager point you in the right direction with some tips on the best buys.